annaweronica/european-news-service/README.md

 Simple, clean and easy to read and navigate.<br>

 **Styling:**
-- Font: Abril+Fatface|PT+Serif reffering to old-fashion yellow pages newspapers.
+- Font: Abril+Fatface and PT+Serif referring to old-fashion yellow pages newspapers.
 - Color:
     - for header soft-coffe color to not distructed the user from the main purpose.
     - for main content white to make the news clean and easy to read.